List of MythBusters cast members: Jessie Nelson

-Jessie Nelson, or simply Jess, was a "Mythtern" (portmanteau of MythBusters and intern).
+Jessie Nelson, or simply Jess, was a "MythTern" (portmanteau of MythBusters and intern).
 She made her first appearance on MythBusters during the "Archimedes' Death Ray" episode as part of the girls' team on the small scale build-off.
 She appeared again in the "Whirlpool of Death" myth.
 In that episode she assisted Adam with the building of scale models to test the whirlpool, and towards the end of the episode got to hold his hand as he vomited in the whirlpool tank, adding her own memorable quote to MythBusters: "Smells like pizza".
 She then appeared in the "Mega Movie Myths" episode, where she helped find a car for the use with the ejector seat myth.
 She also appeared in "Air Cylinder of Death", "Christmas Lights", "Hindenburg Mystery", "Western Myths", "Walking on Water", "Birds in a Truck", "Bifurcated Boat", mixing the non-Newtonian fluid, "Pirate Special", "Special Supersized Myths", and "Superhero Hour".

 Staff

 Robert Lee

 Robert Lee (born September 25, 1957) is the narrator of the series, who shares the job of explaining experiments and facts with the hosts, often using a copious number of puns and humor.
 In some regions—such as the United Kingdom and Scandinavia—he is replaced by Irish and British narrators Robin Banks or Daisy Beaumont.
 Rufus Hound narrates the version of the show that aired on the BBC.
-Lee returned to narrate the revival MythBusters: The Search as well, and he followed this with the narration for MythBusters Jr. This makes him the longest continuous serving member of the franchise.
+Lee returned to narrate the revival MythBusters: The Search as well, and he followed this with the narration for MythBusters Jr, Motor MythBusters and Mythbusters: There’s Your Problem!
+This makes him the longest continuous serving member of the franchise.

+Heather Joseph-Witham

+Heather Joseph-Witham is a professional folklorist who appeared on-screen during seasons 1–2.
+Her role was to explain the background and urban legends that the myths were based on, but was later dropped as the stories tested became more absurdist.
+She received her doctorate from the now defunct Folklore and Mythology Program at UCLA in 1998, and is currently an associate professor at Otis College of Art and Design in Los Angeles, California.